-- Secondly, along with sodium depletion another common mineral that gets depleted is magnesium…although not nearly as significant as sodium.
+- Secondly, along with sodium depletion another common mineral that gets depleted is magnesium.
 Lower magnesium levels can cause muscle cramping, increased muscle discomfort during intense exercise and can even affect your sleep.
-Some 70% of the general population don’t get enough magnesium in their diets, even without being on a low carb diet…so it’s best to make sure that you’re getting enough magnesium throughout the day.
+Some 70% of the general population don’t get enough magnesium in their diets, even without being on a low carb diet, so it’s best to make sure that you’re getting enough magnesium throughout the day.
 Around 200 - 500 mg of magnesium is recommended depending on your activity level.
-One easy way to check if you’re taking too much magnesium is the hardness of your stool…if it becomes loose you’re taking too much.
+One easy way to check if you’re taking too much magnesium is the hardness of your stool…if it becomes too loose you’re taking too much.

 Keep in mind that these supplements are effective only if you’re on a low carb diet (50 - 100g of carbs).
 You should be getting majority of your nutrients from real whole foods and make sure that you’re doing the right types workouts to maximize your fat burning.